 ROYAL ASTRONOMICAL SOCIETY / SCIENCE PHOTO LIBRARY ROYAL ASTRONOMICAL SOCIETY / SCIENCE PHOTO LIBRARY

 Goldingham's pendulum expedition.
-View of Mount Ophir (far right) and the coast of Sumatra, as seen during the British pendulum expedition of 1821.
-This expedition, which sailed from Madras, India, aimed to measure the characteristics of pendulums in various heights and locations, including the equator.
-Mount Ophir, near the equator, was one of the navigational landmarks used.
+British scientists setting up camp on the small island of Gaunsah Lout, in the Indian Ocean, near the equator.
+This expedition, which sailed from Madras, India, in 1821, aimed to measure the characteristics of pendulums in various locations and at various heights.
+The equatorial measurements were carried out at Gaunsah Lout.
 The expedition was led by the British astronomer John Goldingham (1767-1849), head of the Madras Observatory.
 The measurements allowed values such as the density and size of the Earth to be determined with improved accuracy.

 Model release not required.
 Property release not required.